-Over the Christmas and New Year period many people will reflect on their lifestyles and make changes to improve their levels of health.
+Over this New Year period many people will reflect on their lifestyles and make changes to improve their levels of health.

 It is very common now for people to take “wellness” very seriously and the same can be said for our pets.